-^{} The above financial liabilities include credit lines to finance the Group's construction projects at a variable interest rate, adjusted depending on the volume of escrow balances.
+The above financial liabilities include credit lines to finance the Group's construction projects at a variable interest rate, adjusted depending on the volume of escrow balances.
 The facility has two components: a prime rate, which is primarily dependent on the Central bank of Russia key rate, and a reduces interest rate applied to loans covered by escrow balances.

-If the Central bank of Russia key rate increases by 1 percentage point, the interest expense before interest capitalization would increase by RUB 310 mln.
+If the Central bank of Russia key rate increases by 1 percentage point, the interest expense before interest capitalization would increase by RUB 304 mln.
+(2023: RUB 310 mln.)